MSambitkumar/Weather-app/README.md

 # Weather-app
-Gives Realtime Weather details of a location.
+Gives realtime weather details of a location.